-\subsection{Slice Patterns and Weakly Initial Morphisms}
+\subsection{Slice patterns and weakly initial morphisms}

-We begin with a brief discussion of the problem of recognizing Morita equivalences.
+We begin this subsection with a brief discussion of the problem of recognizing Morita equivalences.
 Motivated by this we proceed to study \textit{slices} of algebraic patterns and their canonical algebraic pattern structure (\cref{rem:algebraic-pattern-structure-on-slice}).
-Following that we introduce \textit{weakly initial} objects (\cref{defn:weakly-initial-object}) and morphisms (\cref{prop: Quillen A for Segal}) as tools for computing limits of Segal objects.
+We then introduce \textit{weakly initial} objects (\cref{defn:weakly-initial-object}) and morphisms (\cref{prop: Quillen A for Segal}) as tools for computing limits of Segal objects.
 These notions will be used in \cref{subsect:subsection-II.3} where we prove the \textit{recognition theorem} for Morita equivalences of algebraic patterns (\cref{thm:Morita-equivalence-from-weakly-initial-slices}).

-\subsubsection{Recognizing Morita Equivalences}
+\subsubsection{Recognizing Morita equivalences}

 Let $f: \calO \to \calP$ be a Segal morphism of algebraic patterns (see \cref{defn: definition of Segal morphism}) so that $f^{\ast}$ preserves Segal objects.
 Recall that our end goal is to develop tools to identify when the restriction functor $f^{\ast} : \Seg_{\calP}(\calS^{\le n}) \to \Seg_{\calO}(\calS^{\le n})$ is an equivalence.
 Before attacking this problem, we add a specializing assumption.
 Instead of asking for the existence of \textit{some} inverse to $f^{\ast}$ we ask whether the right Kan extension $f_{\ast}$ is its inverse.
 Equivalently we ask whether $f: \calO \to \calP$ is a Morita $n$-equivalence in the sense of \cref{weak Morita equivalence}.
 For this to happen, $f_{\ast}$ must in particular preserve $n$-truncated Segal objects.
 We are thus led to the question of finding sufficient condtions for $f_{\ast} : \Fun(\calO,\calS^{\le n}) \to \Fun(\calP,\calS^{\le n})$ to preserves Segal objects.
-Let $F \in \Seg_{\calO}(\calS)$ and $y \in \calP$ and consider the formula for right Kan extension
+Let $F \in \Seg_{\calO}(\calS)$ and $y \in \calP$ and consider the formula for right Kan extension:

-Generally there isn't much more to be said about the right hand side.
+Generally there is not much more to be said about the right hand side.
 In the setting of algebraic patterns, however, the right hand side is more structured than might seem at first glance.
-Specifically we'll see that $\calO_{y/}$ admits a canonical structure of an algebraic pattern (\cref{rem:algebraic-pattern-structure-on-slice}) with respect to which $F|_{\calO_{y/}}$ is an $\calO_{y/}$-Segal object (see \cref{lem: projection from slice is iso-Segal}).
+Specifically we shall see that $\calO_{y/}$ admits a canonical structure of an algebraic pattern (\cref{rem:algebraic-pattern-structure-on-slice}) with respect to which $F|_{\calO_{y/}}$ is a Segal object (see \cref{lem: projection from slice is iso-Segal}).

-\subsubsection{Slice Patterns}
+\subsubsection{Slice patterns}

 \begin{prop} Let $\calO$ be an algebraic pattern.
 For every $x \in \calO$ there's a natural algebraic pattern structure on $\calO_{x /}$ having the following properties \begin{enumerate} \item An object $x \to e \in \calO_{x/}$ is elementary if and only if $e$ is elementary. \item Evaluation at the source $s: \calO_{x/} \to \calO$ is a morphism of algebraic patterns. \item There's a canonical equivalence $(\calO_{x/})^{\el} = \calO_{x/} \times_{\calO} \calO^{\el}$. \item For every morphism of algebraic patterns $f: \calO \to \calP$ the natural functor $\calO_{x/} \to \calP_{f(x)/}$ is also a morphism of algebraic patterns. \end{enumerate} \end{prop} \begin{proof} Let the (inert,active) factorization system on $\calO_{x/}$ be that of \cref{prop:factorization-system-on-slice}.
 Define the elementary objects of $\calO_{x/}$ to be those $\alpha: x \to e$ such that $e$ is elementary.
 Property (1) and (2) hold by construction.
 Properties (3) and (4) follow from \cref{lem: limits of algebraic patterns} together with the fact that $f$ preserves (inert,active) factorizations and elementary objects and therefore respects all the constructions. \end{proof}